Gkicks/expense-tracker/TESTING.md

 ### Unresolved Bugs

 - When the pivot table is returned, from the analyse spending function, the headers on the tables displayed aren't inline (the amount header shows slightly higher).
-A future implementation could be to improve the visual showing of the pivot table
+A future implementation could be to improve the visual apperance of the pivot table

 ![image of pivot table headers](assets/images/pivot-headers.png)